kristianmandrup/application-model-lang/Readme.md

 ### Example using extends and tags

-We can use _anchor id_ identifiers, such as `WebShop#test` to tag the application for the test context.
+We can use _tagId_ identifiers, such as `WebShop#test` to tag the application for the test context.
 We can add meta information using the `meta` object, which is available on any of the main types of application entities...

 ```
 application WebShop#test {